Athreyabhatt/QECopilot_test_at_speed_of_AI/QECopilot_Presentation.md

 The skills gap is eliminated.
 Every single QE team member can now create comprehensive feature files with their testing expertise and generate robust, maintainable automation scripts without writing a single line of code.
 Works with your team's preferred framework and language (TypeScript or Java).

- Framework Flexibility
+ Framework & Provider Flexibility

 No vendor lock-in.
 Use Playwright for speed, Selenium for compatibility, or WebdriverIO for mobile.
-Switch frameworks by changing one configuration line.
-Your team chooses the best tool for each project.
+Choose GitHub Copilot for seamless integration, OpenAI for premium quality, or Claude for natural language processing.
+Switch frameworks and AI providers by changing repository variables—no code changes needed.

+ Repository-Based Configuration

+Configure everything through GitHub's native interface—no workflow file editing required:
+- **AUTOMATION_STACK**: Choose your test framework (playwright-typescript, selenium-java, etc.)
+- **LLM_PROVIDER**: Select your AI model (copilot, openai, claude)
+- **API Keys**: Securely store OpenAI/Anthropic credentials as repository secrets

+Changes take effect immediately on the next Pull Request—no deployment needed.

 5. The Cost to Run QECopilot
 Running QECopilot is extremely cost-effective, making AI-powered test automation accessible to teams of any size.

-**QECopilot Agent Cost: ~$20-30 / month**
+**QECopilot Cost: Varies by LLM Provider**

-Detailed breakdown:
+#### Option 1: GitHub Copilot (Recommended)
+**Monthly Cost: ~$20-30**
 - **GitHub Copilot Subscription**: $10-19/month (Individual or Business plan)
   - Individual: $10/month
   - Business: $19/month per user